harblaith7/microservices/README.md

 So far, this application is comprised of four services all running on seperate kubernetes **pods**.
 Each service contains its own **MongoDB database** which are also running on their own pod.
 Communication between pods are done via a **Cluster IP Service** which is not shown in the diagram.

-Outside communcation to the cluster is done through an **Ingress Ngnix** service that forwards requests to the appropriate **Cluster IP** service in the kubernetes cluster.
+Outside communcation is done through an **Ingress Ngnix** service that forwards requests to the appropriate **Cluster IP** service in the kubernetes cluster.

+Communication between services are done **asynchronously** through the use of an **event bus** known as **NATS Streaming Server**.
+Apache Kafka was my original option, but it was too complex to understand and implement into this introductory project.
+I do intend to learn it in the future, however.

 <img width="1084" alt="Screen Shot 2021-04-04 at 8 36 50 AM" src="https://user-images.githubusercontent.com/35265876/113508971-1c86fc80-9521-11eb-98c5-bc45151ac148.png">